hossamt93/logger-mongodb/README.md

  most of logging packages log messages as a string and most of messages contains alot of information that need to be organized, it mean what if we can log our message as an object of keys and values.
  It would be great !!.
- That's it mongodb logger enables you to log not only your message but also you total document as an object, that's awesome isn't it ?
+ That's it mongodb logger enables you to log not only your message but also your total document as an object, that's awesome isn't it ? and you can also log your document as a message if you want.

  ## `How to use ?`